Dog Bite Lawyers in Fayette, MO

 Common Dog Attack Injuries

-As harmless as they seem, "man's best friend" can be dangerous.
-Our dog attack attorneys in Fayette, MO, understand how victims can be affected.
-For example, here are a few of the most common injuries related to dog bites:
+A dog might be considered "man's best friend, but that doesn't mean they're not dangerous.
+Halvorsen Klote's dog attack attorneys in Fayette, MO, understand how victims and their families can be affected after an incident.
+For example, here are some of the most common dog bite injuries:

 Often, people stereotype certain breeds.
-There are facts to back this up, but it's not always the case.
-Any dog is capable of biting someone.
-This can be attributed to the dog's environment and interaction with the victim.
+There are facts to back this stigma, but it's not always the case.
+Every dog is able to bite a human.
+This can be caused by how the person interacts with the dog and the environment it was raised in.

-Breeds often associated with bites include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
+Breeds that are often associated with bites include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
 The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
-People have a similar tendency to strike others when they're scared or aggravated.
+People have a similar tendency to attack others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Fayette, MO?

-A dog bite lawyer in Fayette, MO, will look into a number of damages.
+A dog bite lawyer in Fayette, MO, will look at various types of damages.
 Some of these include:

-- Medical Expenses — Victims may be able to recover all costs related to medical treatment caused by a dog bite.
-It's important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.
+• Medical Expenses — You might be able to recover all expenses related to medical treatment caused by a dog bite.
+It's important to document everything (recovery, scarring, prescriptions, etc...) if you want compensation.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Fayette, MO personal injury lawyers will ensure that no money is left on the table in your claim.